-Dirt Rich, a movie with a large focus on biochar, is now available for viewing FREE for one week!
+Dirt Rich, a movie with a large focus on biochar, is available for viewing online.
 As much of the world is spending time indoors while “flattening the curve”, here is a movie to watch for those with the luxury to do so.
 (David Morell of Sonoma Ecology Center and Josiah Hunt of Pacific Biochar Benefit Corporation are part of this documentary style movie).

 ON-SITE BIOCHAR/PRODUCTION WORKSHOP IN BUTTE COUNTY, CALIFORNIA WITH KELPIE WILSON

 Monday, January 6, 2020